zachary62/Kitana-Experiment/README.md

 ## Running Kitana

 The main implementation of Kitana is in datamarket.py.
 Please refer to Kitana.ipynb for the main experiments, factorized.ipynb for factorized learning micro benchmarks, Kudous.ipynb for horizontal augmentation benchmarks and request_cache.ipynb for request cache benchmars.
-Due to the size limit of github, datasets that are above the size of 100 MB not inlcuded.
+Due to the size limit of github, datasets that are above the size of 100 MB are not inlcuded.